Espec History, Family Crest & Coats of Arms

 The surname Espec was first found in Lancashire where a Norman noble Le Espec was an under tenant of Roger de Poitou, and was granted the lands of Speke outside Liverpool in Lancashire.
 Soon after the taking of the Domesday Book in 1086, a descendant, Richard Le Espec acquired the manors of Wenworthy and Brampton Speke in the county of Devon, which he held from Robert Fitzroy of Oakhampton.
 His descendent, William Le Espec married and acquired the estates of Gervois.

-Important Dates for the Espec family
+Early History of the Espec family

 This web page shows only a small excerpt of our Espec research.
 Another 107 words (8 lines of text) covering the years 1592, 1661, 1661, 1653, 1683, 1675, 1681, 1681 and 1683 are included under the topic Early Espec History in all our PDF Extended History products and printed products wherever possible.